 Where is IGTV?

 Another development worth talking about is the dropping of the IGTV brand, the button normally found at the bottom of the app was removed, the reason being that it created clutter and confusion for users of the application.
 All the creators that were previously using Instagram to also post their long-form YouTube videos, suddenly saw this feature disappear.
-The reason is that Instagram wants to focus more on reels and short form videos, also in line with the attention span the users have.
+The reason is that Instagram wants to focus more on reels and short-form videos, also in line with the attention span the users have.

 But the truth is that IGTV didn’t completely disappear, and if you cannot find a way to post long videos directly from your Instagram app, consider downloading the IGTV app.
 When uploading a video in this app, the video will automatically appear also on your Instagram grid and video section.

-Longform videos which were previously IGTV, will show up as previews in the news feed, but as an ad will be limited to 15 seconds.
+Longform videos which were previously IGTV will show up as previews in the news feed, but as an ad will be limited to 15 seconds.
 The ads will be rebranded as in-stream video ads but with one caveat for businesses being the fact that videos that have a length of 60 seconds can be challenging for your content creation, given that you might have more to say.
 But it’s definitely worth trying if you want to grab your audience’s attention, attract new audiences, and benefit from the current algorithm.

 The competition between Tiktok and Instagram reels is not head to head unfortunately and Instagram will have to try to keep up in order for it to appeal to younger audiences.
-According to The Wall Street Journal it has been struggling to get teenage audiences to use the platform as much as their competitor.
+According to The Wall Street Journal, it has been struggling to get teenage audiences to use the platform as much as its competitor.
 The choice to have cross-posting on Facebook or to promote reels on their platform might not be a good idea for a platform that is not very popular with young people.
 These changes are interesting

 As for IGTV, the move to shorten the content means that businesses will have to get a little more creative with their video content creation to keep audiences engaged.